Hi. I'm Alex.

 "It's time to focus on your partner and your family."

-"No one can juggle a career, family, and friendships at the same time."
+"No one can juggle a career, family, and friendships simultaneously."

 "Wait.
 I thought you were joking when you said you went to Mardi Gras with 20 friends."